immers-space/immers-app/README.md

 If you haven't already done so, make sure to update your domain provider to point your domain to the ip address of your new server and then visit `yourdomain.com/auth/login` to confirm you see your login page.
+The first time you load, it will take longer as it sets up your security certificate (you can watch it happening in real time with `docker-compose logs -f`)

 ## Using with Mozilla Hubs Cloud